MatthiasNickles/diff-SAT/README.md

 Example preprocessor call: clingo myLogicProg.lp --trans-ext=all --pre=aspif

-(Note that DelSAT itself doesn't require Clingo or any other external ASP or SAT solver.)
+(Note that delSAT itself doesn't require Clingo or any other external ASP or SAT solver.)

-DelSAT is configured using command line arguments (call with --help to see the most important ones, e.g., desired accuracy).
+delSAT is configured using command line arguments (call with --help to see the most important ones, e.g., desired accuracy).

 In principle, arbitrary differentiable cost functions can be specified.
 Certain more complex cost functions might require argument --solverarg partDerivComplete true
-(DelSAT shows a message in this case).
+(delSAT shows a message in this case).

 Harder SAT or ASP problems might also require a specific solver configuration to be (efficiently) solvable (such as a certain restart configuration, number of parallel solver threads, non-default portfolio of concurrent solver configurations...).